tigergraph/ecosys/k8s/README.md

 For detailed information about the features, improvements, and bug fixes introduced in a specific Operator version, refer to the [release notes](docs/08-release-notes/README.md).

-## Raising Issues
+## Reporting Issues

-When raising issues, please specify the following:
+When reporting issues, please provide the following details:

-- Setup details as specified in the [issue template](docs/06-FAQs/issue_report_template.md)
+- **Setup Information**: Include details as specified in the [issue template](../06-FAQs/issue_report_template.md)
-- A scenario where the issue occurred (with details on how to reproduce it)
+- **Reproduction Steps**: Describe the scenario where the issue occurred, along with clear steps to reproduce it.
-- Errors and log messages that are displayed by the involved software
+- **Errors and Logs**: Share any relevant error messages or log outputs from the involved software.
-- Any other detail that might be useful
+- **Additional Context**: Include any other details that might help in diagnosing the issue.

+We also encourage you to report any documentation errors or suggest improvements.
+Your feedback helps us enhance the project!